pcahillgit/pands-project/README.md

 My analysis aims to demonstrate some key programming, scripting and data analytics techniques such as researching and importing a dataset, examining its variables and plotting them in a variety of ways.

 ## About the Iris Dataset
 The Iris Dataset is taken from Ronald Fisher's 1936 paper *The Use of Multiple Measurements in Taxonomic Problems*.
-It outlines the physical attributes of 150 flowers, comprised of three related Iris species (Fifty instances of each).
+The study is an example of taxonomy, or the classification of living things.
+In the paper, Fisher outlines the physical attributes of 150 flowers, comprised of three related Iris species (fifty instances of each).

 The three speces of Iris studied in Fisher's dataset are: